Long Term Care Insurance

 WATCH THIS VIDEO TO LEARN ABOUT OUR PRACTICE AND HOW WE CAN HELP YOU

-Danahy & Murray, P.A. is an insurance law firm that specifically handles a wide range of insurance-related disputed in Florida.
-Whether your claim involves a major insurance provider, construction company, or other wrongdoers, we can provide you with legal insight as you seek a full economic recovery.
+Danahy & Murray, P.A. is an insurance law firm that specifically handles a wide range of insurance-related disputes in Florida and can provide you with legal assistance to help you make a full recovery.

 Long-term care insurance pays the cost of nursing home care or home health services to policyholders who are no longer able to care for themselves.
 It may also pay for care in assisted living facilities and adult day care centers.
 The care covered by long-term care insurance policies include providing assistance with the activities of daily living, which includes activities such as bathing, dressing, and eating.